Azure/azure-iot-sdk-node/device/transport/mqtt/devdoc/mqtt_requirements.md

 **SRS_NODE_DEVICE_MQTT_16_005: [** The `complete` method shall call the `done` callback given as argument immediately since all messages are automatically completed. **]**

 ### reject(message, done)
-The `reject` method is there for compatibility purposes with other transports but will throw because the MQTT protocol doesn't support abandonning messages.
+The `reject` method is there for compatibility purposes with other transports but will throw because the MQTT protocol doesn't support rejecting messages.

 **SRS_NODE_DEVICE_MQTT_16_006: [** The `reject` method shall throw because MQTT doesn’t support rejecting messages. **]**